Rare Things for a Rare Life

 “I apologize, Your Majesty.
 I forgot myself.
 I–”

 “Go!
-You aren’t good company without a good vintage within,” the king continued.It will be a pleasure to have a few moments of peace and quiet.”
+You aren’t good company without a fine vintage within.
+It will be a pleasure to have a few moments of peace.”

 Some time passed, ending with a telltale rustling in the bushes.

 King Edal smiled.
 Luck was with him.
 He’d chosen his spot well.
-Close enough to others that assistance was nearby should he need it, far enough away for good hunting and a respite from the drama of his subjects.
-He might even have the first kill of the day.
-Lowering his lance, he seated it betwixt elbow and hip, waited until the boar saw him, and spurred his horse forward.
+Perhaps the first kill of the day.
+Lowering his lance, he seated it betwixt elbow and hip.

-The lance struck true, mortally wounding the beast.
-Yet, it wasn’t done.
-A fine specimen, it tore free and turned to face the horse that was now behind it.
+A fine specimen, it tore free and turned to face the horse now behind it.

-With a smile on his lips, King Edal drew his two-handed sword and waited.
+Grinning, King Edal drew his two-handed sword and waited.

-The boar charged.
+The bleeding boar charged.

-The king had his horse dart backward out of the way, as he brought the blade down.
+The king had his horse dart backward out of the way as he brought the blade down.
 Its tip effortlessly cut through the animal’s spine, killing it instantly.

 Edal circled slowly, inspecting his prize.
 It was indeed magnificent.

-The assassin twisted his boar spear within the gap in the king’s brigandine cuirass to maximize the damage.
+The assassin twisted his boar spear within the gap in the king’s brigandine to maximize the damage.
 Not that there was any need, but for the joy of it.
 Hunting animals was so much less gratifying than hunting men.
 And to hunt a king?
 It was a good day indeed.

 Bracing himself, he withdrew his spear from its entry point.
-Blood gushed forth from the king’s armpit, soaking the horse and ground as the king’s lifeless body toppled from the saddle.
+Blood gushed from the king’s armpit, soaking the horse and ground as the king’s lifeless body toppled from the saddle.

 No one will doubt what happened.
 The nobles will blame themselves for leaving the king alone, so they could be the first to kill a boar.
 People are so predictable.